OpenTrackerOfficial/opentracker/CONTRIBUTING.md

 some files (particularly the ones in `src/engine/platform/sound` and `extern/`) don't follow this style.

-you don't have to follow this style.
-I will fix it after I accept your contribution.
+you don't have to follow this style. hamburgetyjtjydyjt

 additional guidelines:

 - in general **strongly** avoid breaking compatibility.
-  - do not touch loadFur/saveFur unless you know what you're doing!
+  - do not touch loadFur/saveFur unless you know what you're doing! wait this is opentracker!
     - new fields must be at the end of each block to ensure forward compatibility
     - likewise, the instrument read/write functions in DivInstrument have to be handled carefully
     - any change to the format requires a version bump (see `src/engine/engine.h`).